simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 hledger can read
 [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)
-(comma-separated value, or character-separated value) files as if they were journal files, automatically converting each CSV record into a transaction.
+(Comma Separated Value/Character Separated Value) files as if they were journal files, automatically converting each CSV record into a transaction.
 (To learn about *writing* CSV, see [CSV output](hledger.html#csv-output).)